MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

 # Use a script to add users to a hold in a Core eDiscovery case

-The Security & Compliance Center provides PowerShell cmdlets that let you automate time-consuming tasks related to creating and managing eDiscovery cases.
-Currently, using the eDiscovery case tool in the Security & Compliance Center to place a large number of custodian content locations on hold takes time and preparation.
+Security & Compliance Center PowerShell provides cmdlets that let you automate time-consuming tasks related to creating and managing eDiscovery cases.
+Currently, using the Core eDiscovery case in the Security & Compliance Center to place a large number of custodian content locations on hold takes time and preparation.
 For example, before you create a hold, you have to collect the URL for each OneDrive for Business site that you want to place on hold.
 Then for each user you want to place on hold, you have to add their mailbox and their OneDrive for Business site to the hold.
-In future releases of the Security & Compliance Center, this will get easier to do.
-Until then, you can use the script in this article to automate this process.
+You can use the script in this article to automate this process.

-The script prompts you for the name of your organization's My Site domain (for example, **contoso** in the URL https://contoso-my.sharepoint.com), the name of an existing eDiscovery case, the name of the new hold that associated with the case, a list of email addresses of the users you want to put on hold, and a search query to use if you want to create a query-based hold.
+The script prompts you for the name of your organization's My Site domain (for example, `contoso` in the URL https://contoso-my.sharepoint.com), the name of an existing eDiscovery case, the name of the new hold that associated with the case, a list of email addresses of the users you want to put on hold, and a search query to use if you want to create a query-based hold.
 The script then gets the URL for the OneDrive for Business site for each user in the list, creates the new hold, and then adds the mailbox and OneDrive for Business site for each user in the list to the hold.
 The script also generates log files that contain information about the new hold.

 Here are the steps to make this happen: